roadrunner-server/roadrunner-docs/docs/en/customization/plugin.md

 ## Disabling plugin

-You may disable the plugin in the runtime according to a different conditions.
-For example, if there are no config for it or you get an initialization error, but still don't want to stop the execution.
-To do that, return the special type of error called `Disabled`, which can be found in the `github.com/roadrunner-server/errors` package.
-This type of error can be used only in the `Init` function.
+Sometimes, you may want to disable a plugin at runtime based on certain conditions.
+For example, if there are no configurations for the plugin, or if there is an initialization error but you still don't want to stop the execution of the server.
+In such cases, you can return the special type of error called `Disabled`, which can be found in the `github.com/roadrunner-server/errors` package.
+This type of error can only be used in the `Init` function of the plugin.

 ```go
 package custom